Discover The Pond

 Who helps to protect the Pond?

 We have many conservation partners that work to protect and preserve Edgartown Great Pond and its surrounding habitat.
 BiodiversityWorks is a wildlife monitoring organization that spearheads the study and protection of beach nesting shorebirds and other wildlife on the Pond.
-The Martha’s Vineyard Shellfish Group has been successfully restoring the oyster population to the Pond for nearly a decade.
-Polly Hill Arboretum is in the process of completing its Flora of the Island and has begun its survey of the plants of Edgartown Great Pond.
+The Martha’s Vineyard Shellfish Group has been successfully restoring the oyster population to the Pond for over a decade.
+Polly Hill Arboretum is in the process of completing its Flora of the Island and including a survey of the plants of Edgartown Great Pond.
 The Martha’s Vineyard Commission monitors the health of Edgartown Great Pond in addition to the other 27 brackish and saltwater Island ponds.
 Sheriff’s Meadow Foundation, Mass Audubon, and MV Land Bank all conserve portions of land around the Pond.
 To learn more about the Great Pond Foundation and our partners in conservation please Explore Our Work.